kahlan/kahlan/docs/README.md

 use filter\Filter;
 use kahlan\reporter\coverage\exporter\Coveralls;

-// Below we are setting some defaults options (Note: the ones in the command line will overwrite the ones below)
+// Below we are overriding some default value attached to some options
+// Note: the ones in the command line will overwrite the ones defined below
 $args = $this->args();
 $args->option('ff', 'default', 1);
 $args->option('coverage', 'default', 3);
 $args->option('coverage-scrutinizer', 'default', 'scrutinizer.xml');
 $args->option('coverage-coveralls', 'default', 'coveralls.json');

-// Change the Kahlan workflow to add a job at a `postProcess` level.
-Filter::register('kahlan.coveralls', function($chain) {
+// Creating the job using the filter syntax Filter::register('kahlan.coveralls', function($chain) {

+    // Get the reporter called `'coverage'` from the list of reporters
 	$coverage = $this->reporters()->get('coverage');

-	if (!$coverage || !$this->args()->get('coverage-coveralls')) {
+    // Abort if the coveralls coverage can't be generated. if (!$coverage || !$this->args()->get('coverage-coveralls')) {
 		return $chain->next();
 	}

-	Coveralls::write([
+    // Use the `Coveralls` class to write the JSON coverage into a file Coveralls::write([
 		'coverage' => $coverage,
 		'file' => $this->args()->get('coverage-coveralls'),
 		'service_name' => 'travis-ci',
 		'service_job_id' => getenv('TRAVIS_JOB_ID') ?: null
 	]);

+    // Continue the chain
 	return $chain->next();
 });

+// Change the Kahlan workflow to add the job at the `'reporting'` level.
 Filter::apply($this, 'reporting', 'kahlan.coveralls');
 ```

-Above `'kahlan.coveralls_reporting'` is just a custom name and could be whatever as long as `Filter::register()` && `Filter::apply()` are consistent with the name.
+Above `'kahlan.coveralls'` is just a custom name and could be whatever as long as `Filter::register()` && `Filter::apply()` are consistent with the name.

-`$this` is the Kahlan instance so $this->reporters()->get('coverage') will give you the instance of the coverage reporter.
-This coverage reporter contain all raw data which will be formatter for the coveralls service using the `Coveralls` exporter.
+`$this` refer to the Kahlan instance so `$this->reporters()->get('coverage')` will give you the instance of the coverage reporter.
+This coverage reporter will contain all raw data which will be formatter for the coveralls service using the `Coveralls` exporter.

 For more information about filters, take a look at [the documentation of the filter library](https://github.com/crysalead/filter).